KV 22

 - Site type: Tomb

-Description: KV 22 lies midway into the West Valley on an embayment on the east side.
+Description: KV 22 lies midway in the West Valley on an embayment on the east side.
 In plan, it is very similar to the tomb of Thutmose IV ( KV 43).
 It consists of two corridors (B, D), separated by a stairwell (C), leading to well chamber E with shaft and side chamber Ea, a pillared chamber (F) with side descent, a corridor (G), a stairwell (H), another chamber (I), and the burial chamber J. The burial chamber has several side chambers leading off it (Ja-Je).
 Side chambers Jb and Jc each have a side chamber (Jbb and Jcc).
 The tomb is decorated with the Imydwat (burial chamber J), and representations of the deceased with deities (well chamber E, chamber I, burial chamber J).

 Noteworthy features: This tomb is the largest in the West Valley of the Kings.
-Two subsidiary burial suites, with pillar and side chamber, are located off burial chamber J. There is a pit for canopic equipment.
+Two subsidiary burial suites, with a pillar and a side chamber, are located off burial chamber J. There is a pit for canopic equipment.
 The king represented with the royal ka is rather unique.

 Axis in degrees: 95.85